-- 6.1 A Creator who elects to commercialize his/her IP must disclose such election in writing, as follows: - a) Faculty members: to the Chair/Director of the Department/School; - b) Librarians: to the University Librarian; - c) Other employees: to the Director of the Unit; - d) Students: to the faculty Supervisor or Chair/Director of the Department/School. - 6.2 Disclosure will be made using the Intellectual Property Disclosure Form, Appendix B to this Policy. - 6.3 The recipient of the IP Disclosure Form (as above) will then forward the information to the Associate Provost of Research and Graduate Studies.
-The Associate Provost of Research and Graduate Studies will inform the Provost and the Creator's Dean/Director. - 6.4 The Associate Provost of Research and Graduate Studies will determine whether the research or activity connected with the IP involves any specific obligations, patent or otherwise, to an external sponsor or to the University. - 6.5 If the Associate Provost of Research and Graduate Studies determines that the IP rights do not belong exclusively to any external agency or to the University, he/she will inform the Creator(s) of this and of the University's services that may be available regarding commercialization of the IP.
+- 6.1 A Creator who elects to commercialize his/her IP must disclose such election in writing, as follows: - a) Faculty members: to the Chair/Director of the Department/School; - b) Librarians: to the University Librarian; - c) Other employees: to the Director of the Unit; - d) Students: to the faculty Supervisor or Chair/Director of the Department/School.

+6.2 Disclosure will be made using the Intellectual Property Disclosure Form, Appendix B to this Policy.

+6.3 The recipient of the IP Disclosure Form (as above) will then forward the information to the Associate Provost, Research.
+The Associate Provost, Research will inform the Provost and the Creator's Dean/Director.

+6.4 The Associate Provost, Research will determine whether the research or activity connected with the IP involves any specific obligations, patent or otherwise, to an external sponsor or to the University.

+6.5 If the Associate Provost, Research determines that the IP rights do not belong exclusively to any external agency or to the University, he/she will inform the Creator(s) of this and of the University's services that may be available regarding commercialization of the IP.

-- 6.6 The Creator(s) may then choose to pursue commercialization alone, may request the University's assistance in commercializing, or may decide not to proceed with commercialization. - 6.7 Should the Creator(s) choose to request university assistance in commercialization, the Associate Provost of Research and Graduate Studies, in consultation with the Provost, will determine within two months of receiving such a request whether the University will invest in the commercialization.
-Guidelines for evaluating requests for University assistance with commercialization will be articulated by the Intellectual Property Right Board (See 10.1). - 6.8 If the Associate Provost of Research and Graduate Studies and the Provost decide that the University should proceed, the Member and the University will negotiate an IP agreement to clarify their respective interests.
+6.6 The Creator(s) may then choose to pursue commercialization alone, may request the University's assistance in commercializing, or may decide not to proceed with commercialization.

+6.7 Should the Creator(s) choose to request university assistance in commercialization, the Associate Provost, Research, in consultation with the Provost, will determine within two months of receiving such a request whether the University will invest in the commercialization.
+Guidelines for evaluating requests for University assistance with commercialization will be articulated by the Intellectual Property Right Board (See 10.1).

+6.8 If the Associate Provost, Research, and the Provost decide that the University should proceed, the Member and the University will negotiate an IP agreement to clarify their respective interests.
 If there are multiple member stakeholders, they should authorize one to represent them in decisions regarding commercialization.
 This written agreement will set out the process for the development of the IP, which includes further evaluation and research, appropriate IP protection, who will assume which responsibilities, and the time frame.
 Any patent restrictions applying to funds from granting agencies will be observed.
-This agreement will also include a Revenue-sharing agreement with the University based on the formula for revenue sharing outlined in section 7. - 6.9 If the University declines to invest, the Creator(s) may pursue commercialization alone.
+This agreement will also include a Revenue-sharing agreement with the University based on the formula for revenue sharing outlined in section 7.

+6.9 If the University declines to invest, the Creator(s) may pursue commercialization alone.